HairySpoon/htlfc/src/htlfc/agents/Agents_API.md

 File agents prepare content for conversion by the merger tools; a consistent interface between the two systems is essential.

-Responsibilities of the file agents are:
+During the first pass, a file agent does the following:

 * Unpack the content into a temporary location on the file system.
 * Provide the merge tools with:
     * index file - the primary HTML.
-    * manifest (optional) - a dictionary, it's keys describing strings embedded in the HTML and its values being pointers to the content, the files, in the temporary location.
-If manifest is not provided then merger/manifest.py will be called to create it retrospectively.
+    * manifest (optional) - a dictionary, it's keys describing strings embedded in the HTML and its values being pointers to the content (the files) in the temporary location.
+If manifest is not provided then `merger/manifest.py` will be called to create it retrospectively.
 * Upon exit, delete the temporary files.

-Merge tools use this as follows:
+During the second pass, merge tools use this as follows:

 * Index file is converted into an XML element tree.
 * Objects described by the file map are merged into the tree.